 3. Work experience

-Place your highest degree at the top here and descend chronologically.
+Place your highest degree at the top and go backwards in order.
 For example, if you have a Master’s degree, place it above your Bachelor’s.

 6. Additional sections

-- Professional certifications
+- professional certifications

-- Associations and memberships
+- associations and memberships

-- Additional training and coursework
+- additional training and coursework

-- Conferences you’ve attended
+- conferences you’ve attended

-- Hobbies and interests
+- hobbies and interests

-How to Properly Format Your CV
+How to lay out your CV

 1. Choose an appropriate CV font